 Match partial names

-Your media list may not contain an exact match for the Entity or Feature name label listed in the Builder.
+Your media list may not contain an exact match for the Entity or Feature/Couplet name label listed in the Builder.
 For example, within your key you may have the taxonomic name for the Entity followed by a common name, where the media list file may only contain the taxonomic name.
 The builder can use a partial match method to link the media to the correct Entity or Feature.
 If no match can be found then the non-matching items from the Media List file will be reported prior to the import occurring.

 Attach to best match